LilyLiu945/MR-Collaboration-Intervention/README.md

 We aim to build interpretable, data-driven models that:

-\item Detect early signs of imbalance or poor coordination
+* Detect early signs of imbalance or poor coordination

-\item Predict upcoming low-efficiency collaboration periods
+* Predict upcoming low-efficiency collaboration periods

-\item Suggest optimal timing for system interventions
+* Suggest optimal timing for system interventions

 Applications include education, remote collaboration, and team training in MR.